Get tips, join events & make friends in Melbourne

 Sharing in your hobbies with new people in a new city is an experience you should try!
 There are a variety of InterNations Groups for you to join based on your interests, from music to sports.

 These groups are led by dedicated Consuls who organize at least one activity each month.
-From sightseeing at the National Gallery of Victoria — Australia’s oldest and most visited art museum — to tasting high-quality produce and shopping at the Queen Victoria Market — a major landmark in Melbourne — each journey brings a magical episode!
+From sightseeing at the National Gallery of Victoria — Australia’s oldest and most visited art museum — to tasting high-quality produce and shopping at the Queen Victoria Market, enjoy events with fellow global minds.

 Enjoy the international experience with InterNations